Hey Kids (Start Here)

 It certainly is not.

-Hermann steps forward to wrap a hand around the cool metal of the fence that separates him from the no-man’s land of a glacis that descends for thirty meters to the edge of the dark water.
+Hermann wraps a hand around the cool metal of the fence that separates him from the no-man’s land of a glacis that descends for thirty meters to the edge of the dark water.

 Should he change his cognitive strategy?

 Should he attempt to be more like Newton—with his looser control, his bottom-up rather than top-down organization?
 Could he be more like Newton?
 He’s not sure that even now, even post-drifting, he understands exactly how the other man’s mind manages to work, but Hermann has the wits to see it’s more organized than it might externally appear.
-He will not get the same effect simply by loosening the constraints of his own self-discipline.
-All he will get will be shoddy results, most likely.
+He won’t get the same effect simply by loosening the constraints of his own self-discipline.
+All he’ll get will be shoddy results.

 Most likely.

-His current strategy isn’t working either.
-He can’t spend his life in fear of turning into Newton or attacking a passing child in a fit of blind, predatory instinct.
+But his current strategy isn’t working either.
+He can’t spend his life in fear of turning into Newton or attacking a passing child in a fit of blind and predatory instinct.

 He can’t.